sudo-Luca/Neural-Lab/README.md

 That's it.

-No installation.
+No dependencies.
 No build step.

 ---

-## Option 2 — Run locally
+## Option 2 — Try online

 Any modern browser works: